AchmadEko003/AchmadEko003/README.md

 - 👋 Hi, I’m @AchmadEko003
 - 👀 I’m interested in RnD, game dev, web dev, playing game
 - 🌱 I’m currently learning how to make a library
-- 📫 How to reach me? you can access my personal website https://madko.id or email me achmadeko003@gmail.com
+- 📫 How to reach me? you can access my personal website https://madko.id (maintenance) or email me achmadeko003@gmail.com

 <!---
 AchmadEko003/AchmadEko003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.